mengmwang/mengmwang/README.md

 ### Hi there! 👋 Welcome to my GitHub profile!

-I am Mengmeng.
-I am a Data Scientist/PhD researcher in Statistical Signal Processing.
+:woman_technologist: I am Mengmeng.
+I am currently working as a data scientist in Orygen, Centre for Youth Mental Health at the University of Melbourne.

+:woman_technologist: I am a also PhD researcher/biomedical engineer.

-I am confident in: Python, R, MATLAB
+:woman_technologist: I am confident in: Python, R, MATLAB

-I have experience in: SQL
+:woman_technologist: I have experience in: SQL

-I live in Melbourne, Australia.
+:cat::cat: I live in Melbourne, Australia.
 In my free time, I like to read, watch TV series and play with my two cats 😄.

 <!-- <img src="https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api?username=mengmwang&show_icons=true"/> -->